 We use an approach that defines limits that are typical for kanban boards.
 Those are limits on how many things can be at the certain stage at any given point in time.
 For example, we have an unlimited ToDo list with up to 3 items in progress and up to 2 items under review.
 That makes the team focus on helping other team members on moving things forward.
 As a result, everyone helps each other with review and testing.
 The idea is that you cannot apply to review anything else until these two separate stories are resolved.
 You have to help with these reviews so the team can move forward.

 In general, the pull request approval should take little time.
 Experience shows that the time between the request and the start of the actual review is a key bottleneck.
-When you actually start reviewing, you usually accomplish it fairly quickly Most of the time is taken up between these two activities.
+When you actually start reviewing, you usually accomplish it fairly quickly.
+These two activities take up most of the time.

 Railsware shares its practices so you can improve your workflow as well.
 Pull request review is an essential element of the coding process which demands not only engineer’s domain knowledge but also creativity, flexibility, and discipline.
 We do hope that you will find some hands-on application of the material described in this article.
 One last piece of advice – don’t deploy on Fridays, if you do not want to lose your weekend:)